elchininet/custom-sidebar/README.md

 ## Templates

 Some config options and item properties, as `title`, `name` and `notification`, admit templates. `custom-sidebar` admits two templating systems, [JavaScript templates](#javascript-templates) or [Jinja templates](#jinja-templates). `JavaScript` templates are processed faster because the rendering is done in client side, `Jinja` templates need to perform a [websocket call] to receive the template result, but in general you should not notice many differences between the two in terms of performance.
-The main difference between the two templating systems (apart from the syntax) is that `JavaScript` can access local data like information about the user (name, is admin, is owner) or DOM APIs menwhile `Jinja` templates are agnostic to the device in which `Home Assistant` is being executed.
+The main difference between the two templating systems (apart from the syntax) is that `JavaScript` can access local data like information about the user (name, is admin, is owner) or DOM APIs meanwhile `Jinja` templates are agnostic to the device in which `Home Assistant` is being executed.

 ### JavaScript templates